JalfResi/FunctionalOptionsForPHP/readme.md

 [PHP RFC](https://why-cant-we-have-nice-things.mwl.be/requests/callable-types).
 However it appears that this particular RFC has been rejected.

-It could be possibible to implement type checking of the first argument of the returned callable in the constructor using refelction, like so:
+It could be possible to implement type checking of the first argument of the returned callable in the constructor using reflection, like so:

 ```php
 public function __construct(callable ...$options)